Guide for Undocumented Individuals Traveling in the U.S.

 Traveling to U.S. Territories

-Undocumented individuals who hold a temporary protection (e.g. TPS/DACA-recipients) may travel to the U.S. Territories without Advance Parole.
-However, it’s important to know where and how to safely travel overseas to the U.S. Territories.
+Undocumented individuals with temporary protection (e.g., TPS/DACA recipients) may travel to the U.S. Territories without Advance Parole.
+However, it’s important to know where and how to travel to the U.S. Territories safely.

 Preparing for Your Travel to U.S. Territories

-Do NOT allow your DACA to expire during any of the time you are contemplating being outside the U.S. mainland, even if you have a renewal pending.
-Plan to be in the U.S. mainland before it expires with no chance of any gap.
+Do not allow your DACA to expire during any of the time you are planning to be outside the U.S. mainland, even if you have a renewal pending.
+Make sure to be on the mainland well before it expires with no chance of any gap.

-2. Bring your USCIS documents showing your granted deferred status in order to facilitate your return.
+2. Bring your USCIS documents showing your granted deferred status to facilitate your return.

 Depending on where you travel, you may be subject to certain processes, including customs inspections.
 Having proof of your granted deferred status can help make this process go smoother.

 It is critical to ensure that there will not be a planned or emergency landing in a foreign country.
-For example, if you are traveling to the U.S. Virgin Islands, make sure you do not enter the Dominican Republic, due to bad weather, natural disasters, etc. Similarly, while overseas, be aware of any boat trip that might accidentally result in you being outside of U.S. waters, which can jeopardize your return to the U.S. (An inspection doesn’t always happen when someone exits the U.S. A savvy traveler will know their route and any possibility of diversion before they travel.)
+For example, if you are traveling to the U.S. Virgin Islands, make sure you do not enter the Dominican Republic, due to bad weather, natural disasters, etc. Similarly, while overseas, be aware of any boat trip that might accidentally result in you being outside of U.S. waters, which can jeopardize your return to the U.S. An inspection doesn’t always happen when someone exits the U.S., but a savvy traveler will know their route and any possibility of diversion before they travel.

-You may also find the following information on the U.S. Customs and Border Protection (USCBP) website helpful.
+You may also find the following information on the U.S. Customs and Border Protection website helpful.

 [1] If you’re traveling with an expired license or passport you may still be able to fly.
 Acceptable forms of ID cannot be more than 12 months past the identified expiration date.
 Click here for more information.